 Rooms ► View all

-Twin room for 3 with limited sea view, with twin beds and an extra bed in the bedroom.
-These rooms have a TV, and a minibar at a charge.
+Twin room sleeps 2.
+These rooms come with a TV, and a minibar at a charge.
 Image shown is the planned appearance for Summer 2015.

 TripAdvisor Reviews Show more reviews »